- Position: Associate Professor in Geographical Information Science & Education

 - Senior Fellow of the Higher Education Academy (SFHEA)

-I am a Lecturer (Teaching and Scholarship) in Geographical Information Science and Education and Co-Director of Student Education in the School of Geography.
+I am an Associate Professor in Geographical Information Science and Education and Co-Director of Student Education in the School of Geography.
 My teaching focus is at taught postgraduate level where I deliver modules introducing students to the skills and application of Geographical Information Systems/Science.

 Research groups and institutes